jasp-stats/jasp-desktop/Docs/development/git-guide.md

 Because we do not recommend any `git` client, the following guide assumes basic understanding of a terminal [(tutorial here)](https://code.tutsplus.com/tutorials/command-line-basics-and-useful-tricks-with-the-terminal--cms-29356), but one does not need to be experienced with it.
 Search and click on the `Terminal`/`Console` application in MacOS/Linux, or one of the terminal applications in Windows (e.g., `PowerShell`, `Command Prompt`, `Git BASH`) to get started.
 The only really important thing to know about the terminal is that one can type a command in the terminal and execute it with pressing `Enter` to tell the terminal to do something.

 In this guide, the only really important activity with the terminal is to be able to navigate between different folders in your computer, and running `git`.
-Whenever this guide says something like "navigate your terminal to a folder `jaspRegression/`", this means to change the working folder of the terminal such that we are inside the folder called `jaspRegression`.
+Whenever this guide says something like "navigate your terminal to a folder `jaspRegression/`", this means to change the working directory of the terminal such that we are inside the folder called `jaspRegression`.
 The following commands will help that task done:

-- `pwd`: Executing this command prints the current working folder of the terminal
+- `pwd`: Executing this command prints the current working directory of the terminal
-- `ls`: Executing this command prints the contents of the current working folder (i.e., prints the files and folders)
+- `ls`: Executing this command prints the contents of the current working directory (i.e., prints the files and folders)
-- `tree`: Executing this commans prints the contents of the current working folder in a structural manner, also showing the contents of folders inside the working folder, etc. For example, executing `tree -L 2` shows the contents of the working folder recursively up to two levels, e.g., shows contents of the folders inside of the working folder.
+- `tree`: Executing this command prints the contents of the current working directory in a structural manner, also showing the contents of folders inside the working folder, etc. For example, executing `tree -L 2` shows the contents of the working directory recursively up to two levels, e.g., shows contents of the folders inside of the working directory.
+- `mkdir`: Executing this command coupled with a path creates a folder (directory) at the specified location.
+For example, `mkdir myNewFolder` creates a folder called `myNewFolder` inside of the current working directory.
 - `cd`: Executing this command changes the folder of the terminal, based on the address that follows the `cd` keyword.
 For example:
-  - `cd jaspRegression`: Moves the terminal inside of the `jaspRegression` folder (as long as it exist within the current working folder).
-This is an example of a *relative* path: Writing just the name of the path you want to go to assumes that the starting point is wherever the current working folder is.
+  - `cd jaspRegression`: Moves the terminal inside of the `jaspRegression` folder (as long as it exist within the current working directory).
+This is an example of a *relative* path: Writing just the name of the path you want to go to assumes that the starting point is wherever the current working directory is.
   - `cd ~/Dektop/JASP/Development/Modules/jaspRegression`: Moves the terminal into the folder specified on that address.
-This is an example of an *absolute* path: Writing `~` in front of the path  you want to go assumes that the starting point is the user root folder.
-Executing `cd` without anything moves the terminal to that user root folder.
+This is an example of an *absolute* path: Writing `~` in front of the path  you want to go assumes that the starting point is the user root directory.
+Executing `cd` without anything moves the terminal to that user root directorys.
   - `cd ../../`: Two dots `..` tell `cd` to move one level up in the folder structure.
 For example, if we execute `cd ~/Dektop/JASP/Development/Modules/jaspRegression` and then `cd ../../`, we would end up in the `~/Dektop/JASP/Development/` folder.

 To run `git` in the terminal, we execute `git` commands - these start with typing `git` and follow some other keywords or arguments that specify what exactly we want `git` to do.
 For example, executing `git status` shows the status of the current `git` repository.

-See this [various cheatsheets](https://www.codecademy.com/resources/cheatsheets/language/bash) designed to help with the basic terminal and git commands.
+See [various cheatsheets](https://www.codecademy.com/resources/cheatsheets/language/bash) designed to help with the basic terminal and git commands.

 ### Customization

+The terminal, as well as git, can be customised to make it nicer for you to work with it.
+For example, see a customization framework for the popular `zsh` shell, [Oh My Zsh](https://ohmyz.sh/).

+At some points, `git` may require a text editor to complete some command.
+In those cases, it automatically opens the terminal text editor that is configured for the terminal.
+For many people, this will be `Vim` ([website](https://www.vim.org/), [Wiki](https://en.wikipedia.org/wiki/Vim_(text_editor))).
+Some people prefer other editors, for example `Nano` ([website](https://www.nano-editor.org/), [Wiki](https://en.wikipedia.org/wiki/GNU_nano)).
+To set `Nano` as the default text editor, you need to open the terminal configuration file (`.bashrc` or `.zshrc`) and add a line `EDITOR=nano`.
+In Windows, text editor settings should be available during installation of `Git BASH`.

 ## JASP module development workflow [(GitHub documentation)](https://docs.github.com/en/get-started/quickstart/github-flow)